 International applicants interested in enrolling at Mid-Atlantic Christian University must have satisfactorily submitted all materials required in the application process at least 90 days prior to the beginning of the semester of desired enrollment.

 We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.
-Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language).
-Our institution requires minimum scores as follows:
+Students may demonstrate competency in one of four ways: